sjspielman/UTbiocomputing2015/Cheatsheets/unix1.md

 ## Directories and Paths

 **1. Directory**
   - A *folder* on your computer which contains files.
 UNIX filesystems are organized as hierarchical directories.
+  - Forward slashes divide levels in the nested hierarchy of directories, e.g. `/top_level_directory/second_level_directory`
-  - The directory at the top of this hierarchy is called the **root** directory and is denoted `/`.
+  - The directory at the top of this hierarchy is called the **root** directory and is denoted simply as `/`.

 **2. Path**
   - The *address* to a directory or file on your computer.
 There are, generally, two types of paths: